Terms & Conditions of Supply

 6. HOW THE CONTRACT IS FORMED BETWEEN YOU AND US

-6.1 Our order process allows you to check and amend any errors before submitting your order to us.
+6.1 if you make an online order, our order process allows you to check and amend any errors before submitting your order to us.
 Please take the time to read and check your order at each page of the order process.

 6.2 After you place an order, you will receive an e-mail from us acknowledging that we have received your order.
 However, please note that this does not mean that your order has been accepted.
 Our acceptance of your order will take place as described in clause 6.3.